 There are at least two different versions of the scene where Randall is ordering a video for the woman with her little girl.
 The two versions have two distinctly different voices for the little girl when she says "Happy Scrappy"

 Kevin Smith and Scott Mosier attended the Vancouver Film School, British Columbia, Canada and made a pact that whichever of them first started directing a movie, the other would produce.
 Smith created his film first, and Mosier produced it, as he has all of Smith's films.

 Vincent Pereira originally had a scene in which Randal (Jeff Anderson) talks to a clerk at Big Choice Video, a perfect clerk, but the sound machine gave way in the middle of the take and they had to scrap the scene.
 Sound survives up until that point.

 Dante wears a Pittsburgh Penguins jersey during the hockey game, playing against opponents wearing New Jersey Devils jerseys.
 Randal wears a USSR (CCCP) jersey during the game, but wears a New Jersey Devils hat.

-There are many multiple conversations and references to the films including, but not limited to, Randall's discussion about the end of Return of the Jedi and the song about Chewbacca.
+Kevin Smith: [Star Wars] There are multiple conversations and references to the films including, but not limited to, Randall's discussion about the end of Return of the Jedi and the song about Chewbacca.

 One of the early scripts penned by Kevin Smith involved Dante being shot in the chest by a robber at the end of the film, after Randal leaves the store.
 This scene, devised simply because Smith didn't know how to end the movie, was actually filmed but was cut from the released version.
 It was later included on the 10th Anniversary DVD.